Australia

 • Unable to refinance with alternative financier

-• Funding obtained with costs well in excess of market rates, and
+• Funding obtained with costs well above market rates, and

-• Due diligence by investor raises concern about business model or that balance sheet is beyond repair.
+• Due diligence by investor raises concern about business model or balance sheet.

 Inability to pay taxes when due